goodidea82/SAxVCxLC/README.md

 * Read the installation scripts (.bat files) carefully to understand what is happening.
 Read also .gitignore, and xcopy_exclude.txt
 * Read SAxVCxLC_source\Readme.txt

+## Updating files during development
+* The script copyOnlyNewerFiles.bat uses InstallSettings.bat to update only modified files.
+This means you can place files in the source directories and run the script.
+Eventually the scripts in toolsForInstallation must be updated.
+* When satisfies do not forget to add the files to git and push them to your git branch.